5jt/dyalog-cookbook/manuscript/02 Structure.md

 We suppose you already have a workspace in which your program runs.
 We don't have your code to hand so we'll use ours.
 We'll use a very small and simple program, so we can focus on packaging the code as an application, not on writing the application itself.

 So we'll begin with the LetterCount workspace.
-It's trivially simple (we'll extend a bit what it does as we go) but for now it will stand in for your code.
+It's trivially simple but for now it will stand in for your code.
 You can download it from the book's web site: <https://cookbook.dyalog.com>.

 A> # On encryption
 A>